 Top 10 Trends in China

 China has an aging population that has created new demands.
 By 2027, an estimated 324 million people will be over 60 years of age.
-The percentage of working-age labor will decrease while the pressure on social benefits will increase, creating economic challenges as well as expand opportunities for products and services tailored to this demographic.
-Elderly consumers spend more on health-related expenses such as dietary supplements, disease treatments, senior care and insurance.
-Optimum price is important.
+The percentage of working-age labor will decrease while the pressure on social benefits will increase, creating economic challenges as well as expanding opportunities for products and services tailored to this demographic.
+Elderly consumers spend more on health-related expenses such as dietary supplements, disease treatments, senior care, and insurance.
+The optimum price is important.
 There is also a demand for senior housing as many of the new elderly will not be able to rely on their children for care.

-- Housing, health and education are areas that will continue to grow, due to larger families and change of lifestyle.
+- Housing, health, and education are areas that will continue to grow, due to larger families and changes in lifestyle.

 The sharing economy, which took hold so easily in China, was estimated to be worth about RMB 3.45 trillion ($520 billion) domestically in 2016, a sum that included spending both by consumers and businesses.
 Chinese consumers already have a culture of paying for access rather than ownership, and by 2027, this model of consumption will become a routine part of their lives.

 Areas such as taxi transportation and bicycle sharing, are examples of how the sharing economy can be a success, giving more people access to goods and services than ever before.
 China is home to more sharing economy start-ups than any other country in the world.
 Technology is shrinking the convenience gap between sharing and owning.